-657-39.4(155A) Pharmaceutical care.
+- 657-39.4(155A) Pharmaceutical care.
 Pharmaceutical care is a comprehensive, patient-centered, outcomes-oriented pharmacy practice in which the pharmacist accepts responsibility for assisting the prescriber and the patient in optimizing the patient's drug therapy plan and works to promote health, to prevent disease, and to optimize drug therapy.
-Pharmaceutical care does not include the prescribing of drugs without the consent of the prescriber.

-39.4(1) Drug therapy problems.
-In providing pharmaceutical care, the pharmacist shall strive to identify, resolve, and prevent drug therapy problems.

-39.4(2) Drug therapy plan.
+Pharmaceutical care does not include the prescribing of drugs without the consent of the prescriber. - 39.4(1) Drug therapy problems.
+In providing pharmaceutical care, the pharmacist shall strive to identify, resolve, and prevent drug therapy problems. - 39.4(2) Drug therapy plan.
 In providing pharmaceutical care, the pharmacist shall access and evaluate patient-specific information, identify drug therapy problems, and utilize that information in a documented plan of therapy that assists the patient or the patient's caregiver in achieving optimal drug therapy.
 In concert with the patient, the patient's prescribing practitioner, and the patient's other health care providers, the pharmacist shall assess, monitor, and suggest modifications of the drug therapy plan as appropriate.

 657-39.6(155A) Statewide protocols.
-A pharmacist may, pursuant to statewide protocols developed by the board in consultation with the department of public health and available on the board's website at pharmacy.iowa.gov, order and dispense medications pursuant to rules 657-39.8(155A), 657-39.9(155A), and 657-39.11(155A).
+To the extent authorized in Iowa Code section 155A.46, a pharmacist may, pursuant to statewide protocols developed by the board in consultation with the department of public health and available on the board's website at pharmacy.iowa.gov, order and dispense medications pursuant to the requirements identified in the statewide protocols.
 For the purpose of this rule, the order shall constitute a prescription.

-[ARC 4270C, IAB 1/30/19, effective 3/6/19; see Delay note at end of chapter; ARC 4387C, IAB 4/10/19, effective 4/5/19; ARC 4583C, IAB 7/31/19, effective 9/4/19]
+[ARC 4270C, IAB 1/30/19, effective 3/6/19; see Delay note at end of chapter; ARC 4387C, IAB 4/10/19, effective 4/5/19; ARC 4583C, IAB 7/31/19, effective 9/4/19; ARC 6076C, IAB 12/15/21, effective 1/19/22]

-657-39.7(135,147A) Opioid antagonist dispensing by pharmacist-standing order.
+- 657-39.7(135,147A) Opioid antagonist dispensing by pharmacist-standing order.
 An authorized pharmacist may dispense an opioid antagonist pursuant to a standing order established by the department, which standing order can be found via the board's website, or pursuant to a standing order authorized by an individual licensed health care professional in compliance with the requirements of this rule.
 An authorized pharmacist may only delegate the dispensing of an opioid antagonist to an authorized pharmacist-intern under the direct supervision of an authorized pharmacist.
-Nothing in this rule prohibits a prescriber or facility from establishing and implementing standing orders or protocols under the authority granted to the prescriber or facility.

-39.7(1) Definitions.
-For the purposes of this rule, the following definitions shall apply:

-"Authorized pharmacist" means an Iowa-licensed pharmacist who has completed the training requirements of this rule.
+Nothing in this rule prohibits a prescriber or facility from establishing and implementing standing orders or protocols under the authority granted to the prescriber or facility. - 39.7(1) Definitions.
+For the purposes of this rule, the following definitions shall apply: - "Authorized pharmacist" means an Iowa-licensed pharmacist who has completed the training requirements of this rule.
 "Authorized pharmacist" also includes an Iowa-registered pharmacist-intern who has completed the training requirements of this rule and is working under the direct supervision of an authorized Iowa-licensed pharmacist.